 Another girl series post!

-For an archive of the girl series post, you can go here.
-New girl series posts are released every Friday on this blog.
+For an archive of the girl series, you can go here.
+A new girl series story is posted every Friday on this blog.